KlosStepan/Nastroje-pro-vyvoj-software/README.md

 ## 08-Testing/JUnit, S3 Functional testing(JUnit, NUnit)
 Testing was tried on Java/JUnit and result are in separate public repo along w/ code and additional information: [KlosStepan/UnitTesting-JUnit](https://github.com/KlosStepan/UnitTesting-JUnit).
 ## 09-Doxygen
 I chose assignment for automatic generation of documentation.
 It's for my custom project [KlosStepan/SwimmPair-Www](https://github.com/KlosStepan/SwimmPair-Www) in PHP, so it's a bit different from what we've talked about on the lesson, however, all requirements from the list were met.
 The HTML output documentation is running in my K8s Cluster on address [docu.swimmpair.cz](http://docu.swimmpair.cz).
 There is nothing to say except just changing flags and preparing tens-hundreds of annotations and thinking about captions hmpf.
 But the result was definitely worth it.
+I am also planning on exporting the PDF option.
 ## ~~10-perf S4 Performance analysis (GProf, JVisualVM)~~
 XX gprof not working on Mac.
 I wanted to do profiling and analysis, but `gprof` is for Mac (AFAIK).